What do you mean by “YA”?

 We accept stories in verse so long as they meet our word count guidelines, but we do not accept poetry or nonfiction.

-If you have a self-published book does that mean you are published and disqualified from a “new voice” slot?
+If I have a self-published book does that mean I am published and disqualified from a “new voice” slot?

 Yes, this is a full-length book.
 However, we are still happy to consider your story!
 You just wouldn’t qualify to be selected as a “new voice.”